Strong Feller Regularisation of 1-d Nonlinear Transport by Reflected Ornstein-Uhlenbeck Noise: Literature and Previous Results

-For a comprehensive overview of the regularization by noise phenomenon, mostly in the finite dimensional setting, we refer to the above mentioned review articles \cite{gess2016regularization, flandoli2011regularization}.
-In infinite-dimensional settings, regularization by noise reveals how stochastic perturbations can restore uniqueness or improve well‑posedness of ill‑posed PDEs.
-For instance, Flandoli, Gubinelli, and Priola demonstrated pathwise uniqueness for stochastically perturbed transport equation despite deterministic non-uniqueness \cite{MR2593276}.
-Hairer and Mattingly further established strong Feller and ergodicity for stochastic Navier–Stokes system in a hypoellipticic framework \cite{MR2259251}, cf.\ also \cite{MR3825883} for the strong Feller property singular SPDE.
-Crucial progress in finite dimensional non-Markovian or pathwise settings beyond the classical Krylov–Röckner framework \cite{MR2117951} was made by Friz and Cass \cite{MR2680405} and many subsequent papers in the spirit of the rough path-framework, with exciting new developments based on the Gubinelli's fundamental sewing lemma \cite{MR2091358} and Le's extension \cite{MR4089788} to the stochastic case, cf.\ e.g.\ \cite{MR4930606,MR4720220}
+The common idea for all these works is to establish or use regularization by noise, here in the setting of measure valued dynamics.
+For a comprehensive overview of the regularisation-by-noise phenomenon, mostly in the finite-dimensional setting, we refer to the review articles \cite{gess2016regularization, flandoli2011regularization}.
+Crucial progress in finite-dimensional non-Markovian or pathwise settings beyond the classical Krylov–Röckner framework \cite{MR2117951} was made by Friz and Cass \cite{MR2680405} and many subsequent works in the spirit of the rough-path framework, with exciting new developments based on Gubinelli’s fundamental sewing lemma \cite{MR2091358} and Le’s extension \cite{MR4089788} to the stochastic case; cf.\ e.g.\ \cite{MR4930606,MR4720220}.
+In infinite-dimensional settings, regularisation by noise reveals how stochastic perturbations can restore uniqueness or improve well-posedness of ill-posed PDEs.
+For instance, Flandoli, Gubinelli, and Priola demonstrated pathwise uniqueness for a stochastically perturbed transport equation despite deterministic non-uniqueness \cite{MR2593276}.
+Hairer and Mattingly further established strong Feller and ergodicity for the stochastic Navier–Stokes system in a hypoelliptic framework \cite{MR2259251}; see also \cite{MR3825883} for the strong Feller property for singular SPDEs.

-Systems of the type \eqref{Lagrange} with additional stochastic forcing $\sigma(x_\mu(u,t),\mu_t)dW_t$ for finite dimensional Brownian motion $W$ were introduced by A.\ A.\ Dorogovtsev on $\Rd$ in \cite{AAD1} under the name \textit{SDEs with Interaction} and have been studied intensively ever since (see e.g.\ \cite{dorogovtsev2023measure,DorWeiss,gess2022conservativespdesfluctuatingmean,}).
-In spite of the structural similarity to McKean-Vlasov equations we point out that the measures $\mu_t$ above are image measures under a self-induced flow, while in McKean-Vlasov they represent the time evolving laws, i.e.\ statistical averages.
-In particular, in the extended Dorogovtsesv-system \eqref{Lagrange} with noise the measure valued process $(\mu_t)$ is random, opposed to the McKean-Vlasov case.
-(Hybrid models were recently investigated e.g.\ in \cite{wang2021image}.)
+Systems of the type \eqref{Lagrange} with additional stochastic forcing $\sigma(x_\mu(u,t),\mu_t)\, dW_t$ for finite-dimensional Brownian motion $W$ were introduced by A.\ A.\ Dorogovtsev on $\R^d$ in \cite{AAD1} under the name \textit{SDEs with interaction} and have been studied intensively ever since (see, e.g., \cite{dorogovtsev2023measure, DorWeiss, gess2022conservativespdesfluctuatingmean}).
+In spite of the structural similarity to McKean–Vlasov equations, we emphasize that the measures $\mu_t$ above are image measures under a self-induced flow, whereas in the McKean–Vlasov case they represent the time-evolving laws, i.e.\ statistical averages.
+In particular, in the extended Dorogovtsev system \eqref{Lagrange} with noise, the measure-valued process $(\mu_t)$ is random, contrary to the McKean–Vlasov case.
+Hybrid models were recently investigated, e.g., in \cite{wang2021image}.